Twice Born

-Twice Born (Venuto al mondo) is a 2012 film directed by Sergio Castellitto which stars Penélope Cruz and Emile Hirsch.
+Twice Born (Venuto al mondo) is a 2012 drama film directed by Sergio Castellitto, which stars Penélope Cruz and Emile Hirsch.
 It is based on the novel Venuto al mondo by Margaret Mazzantini which won the Premio Campiello literary prize in 2009.
+Castellitto also co-wrote the screenplay.

 Plot

 Oft-married Gemma visits Sarajevo with her only child, Pietro.
 The two of them had escaped the city sixteen years ago, just days after his birth during the Bosnian War.
 Diego, her second husband and Pietro's father, remained behind and later died.
 As they travel with her wartime friend Gojko, she tries to repair her relationship with Pietro, asking her third husband (by phone) if she should tell Pietro that she did not give birth to him.
 Gemma is later stunned by the revelation that Pietro's real mother, Aska, is still alive and married to Gojko.
 Aska reveals that, contrary to Gemma's long held belief, Diego was not Pietro's father, as she had been a sex slave to a garrison of the Serb Volunteer Guard.
 Gemma must face loss, the cost of war and the redemptive power of love.